-The master's in Financial Mathematics focuses on stochastics and simulation techniques, but also covers some econometrics.
-You’ll study core modules covering asset pricing, risk management and an introduction to key financial securities such as equities, fixed income and derivatives.
+The master's in Financial Mathematics focuses on stochastic modelling and simulation techniques, but also covers econometrics, asset pricing, risk management, and offers an introduction to key financial securities such as equities, fixed income products and derivatives.

-You’ll be taught Python during terms 1 and 2 and you have the opportunity to learn other programming languages as part of our electives offering, such as Matlab or VBA.
+You will be taught Python and Matlab during terms 1 and 2, and you will have the opportunity to learn other programming languages as part of our electives offering, such as VBA or C.

 Term three offers you flexibility within your masters; either by writing a dissertation or undertaking a project, or by completing your postgraduate degree entirely choosing electives.